 Since the launch of Capté, we have learned a lot about video captioning and all the different processes people go through to get transcripts for their videos.
-One of the biggest obstacles we've heard from creators and publishers is the difficulty of generating an SRT file in addition to the captions embedded in the videos.
-That's why many people are wondering how to generate an SRT file for Facebook.
+One of the biggest hurdles we've heard from creators and publishers is the difficulty of generating an SRT in addition to the subtitles embedded in the videos.
+That's why many people wonder how to generate an SRT file for Facebook.

 If you know what an .SRT file is and need it regularly, you will probably be excited by our announcement.
 You should skip the next paragraph 👇.

 For those who don't know it, a file with the extension .SRT is a subtitle file.
 SubRip.
 This file type contains information about the subtitles in the video, such as the start and end time codes of the text and the sequential number of subtitles.
 The SubRip format has been around since 1999 and has become a web and application standard.
 Because of its seniority, there are many types of tools, video editors and software that accept .SRT files such as VLC, Adobe Premiere Pro or Facebook.
 They can be used to add subtitles during editing, to download closed captions to a video player or to translate subtitles into another language.